 Scientific Foundations

 Scientific theories are built upon a foundation of empirical evidence.
-This means that they are based on observations and experiments that can be verified by others.
+And this means that they are based on observations and experiments that can be verified by others.
 Theories are also subject to change as new evidence emerges.
 This is a key characteristic of science – it is a self-correcting process.
 As our understanding of the natural world evolves, our theories may be refined or even replaced by new ones.

 Historical Examples